The Chinese Emperor

 With so many names to choose from, it is not surprising that there is no universal rule for referring to Emperors.
 For Mongol Emperor Kublai Khan we use his given name; for Qing Emperor Qianlong his reign name while for Tang Emperor Taizong we use his temple name.

 Empress and concubines

 Contrary to popular belief there was only one Empress, but the Emperor would also have many concubines, often hundreds if not thousands.
 This system ensured there were plenty of sons for the Emperor to choose from as his successor.
-If the Empress bore him sons they were the most likely candidates, but in the early times of disease and misadventure the continuation of the dynasty required many alternatives to be available just in case.
+If the Empress bore him sons they were the most likely candidates, but in the early times of disease and misadventure the continuation of the dynasty needed many more sons just in case.
 A son born to a concubine received the same status as the Empress's sons.
 In 1900 the Emperor is said to have had 150 concubines, the Emperor had to visit the Empress and bow to her once every five days.